Azure/azure-sdk-for-js/documentation/writing_tests.md

 ### Chai

 Chai is an assertion library, similar to Node's built-in `assert`.
 While `assert` is a module that belongs to NodeJS's standard library, it was mainly designed to write tests for the NodeJS's core, and [it has been discouraged from being used as a dependency](https://github.com/nodejs/node/issues/4532).
-Chai is very popular and widely used for both NodeJS and the browser.
+Chai is very popular, and it is widely used for both NodeJS and the browser.
 You can read more about Chai through their main website: https://www.chaijs.com/

 Chai makes testing much easier by providing an extensive list of assertions that can run against your code.
 This list of assertions can be seen in detail by going to their assertion style guide: <https://www.chaijs.com/guide/styles/>